khalid-hussain/shaheen/chap8.md

 against the common enemy.
 For the Hispanian and the Berber chiefs, Abul Hassan had become a Muslim leader instead of being merely a leader.
 He had raised the crescent flag against the Christian flag.
-An influential segment of Islamic scholars had given this war the status of a jihad.
+An influential segment of Islamic scholars had given this war the status of a _jihād_.
 After the victory of Sakhra, when Abul Hassan returned to Granada, for the first time he felt that he had become the leader of Granada in the true sense of the word.
 The people had laid down flower wreaths in his path from the military headquarters till